stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 are necessary unless one of the expressions we pass as the function's arguments contains itself additional whitespace.
-This comes in very handy when we apply functions only partially (see later in this tutorial).
+This comes in very handy when we apply functions only partially (see later in this chapter).

 Note that, unlike `Integer` or `Bits8`, `Bool` is not a primitive data type built into the Idris language but just a custom data type that you could have written yourself.
-We will learn more about declaring new data types in another part of this tutorial.
+We will learn more about declaring new data types in the next chapter.

 ## Function Composition